jaykumar16/Brats_MBP_Course/README.md

 ```
 ./test.py
 ```

-The parameters can be changed inside the test.py file.
-To change the number of layers, number of features of the layers and optimizer, please change inside ```./models/__init__.py```.

 To calculate the HD and DICE of the test dataset use matlab, ``` Unet_UnetP_Analysis.m ``` To visualize the contours of the brain, ``` VisualizeSegmenrationContour.m ```